Understanding the XRP Token and Ripple Protocol

 Ripple can be understood like this:

 - Ripple (XRP) is the “cryptocurrency token” native to “the Ripple Network.”
 It’s the cryptocurrency that trades on the market under the symbol XRP (and its what most people mean when they say “Ripple”).
-To avoid confusion, one can call it XRP.
+To avoid confusion, one can call the native cryptocurrency token of Ripple by its proper name, XRP.

 - The Ripple network (also called “RippleNet”), AKA the Ripple Payment protocol, is a open source, peer-to-peer, real-time payment system (like Bitcoin’s blockchain or Ethereum’s network) that can be used to transfer both fiat currencies and the Ripple cryptocurrency XRP.
 A few different “products” exist on this network, each of which has a different function.

 - Ripple is also a company.
 The company develops and maintains the ripple protocol.

 Ripple’s underlying system can also be described as a “realtime gross settlement system” (meaning it can be used to transfer funds and settle them in real time) that allows for currency exchange and remittance (the transfer of money); i.e. its a system for transferring money online in real time.

 Its based around a shared, public database (AKA ledger) which uses a consensus process (much like Bitcoin’s blockchain).

 Essentially, it’s like other cryptocurrencies and their blockchain based protocols, but uses a unique technologies and processes.

 Ripple is marketed by its team to both individuals and banks and touts the fact that it can be integrated into other systems (such as into traditional banking systems).